Rai-tez/Kahit-Saan/README.md

 > "Kahit saan nalang"

-"Kahit saan" is a phrase indecisive Filipinos usually say when asked on where restaurant to dine so our team developed an app based on this.
+"Kahit saan" is a phrase indecisive Filipinos usually say when asked on where restaurant to dine so our team developed an application based on this.
 Our application detects nearby food related places to help in deciding an eatery to settle for(factors include distance, price level, and user rating).